 But I won’t deny that learning Rust is more complicated than learning Go, or learning Python, I even dare to say that it is more complicated to learn than C, on the other hand it is easier to write bad code in C than in Rust.

-Lastly, here are some resources you can use to learn Rust.
+Lastly, here are some resources you can use to learn Rust, but please consider that this is not a weekend’s task.

 The Rust Book in multiple languages

 Rust has its own bible, called “The Rust book”, available in multiple languages , Spanish included .
-The book is very well explained and very easy to follow, it is a bit long, although it is understandable given the large amount of concepts to be exposed.
+The book is surprisingly explained and very Foolproof, it is a bit long, although it is understandable given the large amount of concepts to be exposed.

 Youtube channels to learn Rust